Milbad/readable-app/README.md

 ## How to run the application
 - Download the repository in your desktop and unzip it
 - Open your terminal and run `npm install` and `npm start`
-- This project also use a node server.
+- This project also uses a node server.
 So you will need to run `node server` in you terminal as well

 ## Backend Server